Partha2024/Partha2024/README.md

 ### Wassup 👋
 - 💻 Softare Engineer
-- 🔧 Drupal Backend Developer
+- 🔧 Full Stack, Drupal, Next.JS
 <!--
 **Partha2024/Partha2024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.